 - c.
-Fund-unique department ID 6270- Capital Projects Capital outlay object code -account and mandatory/unique project identifier. - For all NRMR and CIMP projects, it is recommended to use the series of 607xxx.
-Additional information about project attribute is available at CSU Legal Manual [Chapter 15, Section 2.3.3 PeopleSoft Project Attribute] - e.
-For multi-funded projects, the expenditures must be recorded in the source fund at the voucher level.
-All claims must be processed within 30 days on bond-funded expenditures.
-The spending will be according to the hierarchy to meet spending benchmarks as follows: - Tax-Exempt bond or commercial paper funding: These funds should be spent first to meet the IRS spending requirements. - Taxable Bonds: while taxable bonds do not have IRS spenddown requirements, there is a cost of borrowing.
-Campuses are advised to spend taxable bond proceeds in a timely manner. - General Fund Deferred Maintenance: Campuses need to evaluate if a project has General Fund appropriation(s) with earlier available to or reversion dates than bond funds.
-If so, the timing in the spending of these funds needs to be coordinated with the timing in the spending of the bond funds. - Cash/Short Term Investments: Campus or Systemwide PayGo or Supplemental funding. - Long Term Investments. - f.
-The project ID format will follow the PeopleSoft Common Financial System (CFS) project chart of accounts format of nine alpha-numeric characters.
-Project charter is submitted to Accounting Office for review.
+Fund-unique department ID 6270- Capital Projects Capital outlay object code -account and mandatory/unique project identifier. - d.
+For all NRMR and CIMP projects, it is recommended to use the account series of 607xxx.
+Additional information about project attributes is available at CSU Legal Manual [Chapter 15, Section 2.3.3 PeopleSoft Project Attribute] - e.
+For a multi-funded project, the expenditures must be recorded in the source fund at the voucher level.
+All claims must be processed within 30 days on bond-funded spending.
+The spending will be according to the hierarchy to meet spending benchmarks as follows: - i.
+Tax-Exempt bond or commercial paper funding: These funds should be spent first to meet the IRS spending requirements. - ii.
+Taxable Bonds: while taxable bonds do not have IRS spenddown requirements, there is a cost of borrowing.
+Campuses are advised to spend taxable bond proceeds on time. - iii.
+General Fund Deferred Maintenance: Campuses need to evaluate if a project has General Fund appropriation(s) with earlier available to or reversion dates than bond funds.
+If so, the timing in the spending of these funds needs to be coordinated with the timing in the spending of the bond funds. - iv.
+Cash/Short Term Investments: Campus or Systemwide PayGo or Supplemental funding. - v.
+Long Term Investments. - f.
+The project ID format will follow the PeopleSoft Common Financial System (CFS) project chart of accounts format of nine alphanumeric characters.
+The project charter is submitted to Accounting Office for review.
 Based upon GAAP regulations on capital assets, Accounting Office will determine the project ID appropriately.